 Opioids are substances that mainly act on pain receptors in the central and peripheral nervous system and the gastrointestinal tract.
 These receptors facilitate both the mind-changing and bodily effects of opioids.

 Opioids are mostly prescribed to provide pain relief.
 They can also be prescribed to treat diarrhea or induce cough suppression, but they are frequently used recreationally for their euphoric effects.
 They can be ingested orally, injected, or snorted.
 Opioids include substances such as fentanyl, oxycodone, and hydrocodone.
 Side effects of opioids may include itchiness, sedation, nausea, respiratory depression, constipation, and intense feelings of happiness.

-According to the Center for Disease Control and Prevention (CDC), there were approximately 47,000 prescription or opioid-related overdose deaths in the United States in 2018.
-Heroin was involved in approximately 16,000 deaths, and prescription painkillers were involved in approximately 15,000 deaths.
-The opioid crisis was declared a nationwide Public Health Emergency on October 27, 2017.
+According to the Center for Disease Control and Prevention (CDC), there were approximately 47,000 prescription or opioid-related overdose deaths in the United States in 2018 — 194% higher than deaths from heroin use, and 213% higher than deaths from prescription painkillers.
+The opioid crisis was declared a nationwide public health emergency in late 2017.

 Long-term opioid use occurs in approximately 4% of people following their use for trauma, surgery-related pain, or cancer care.
 Onset is often in young adulthood, and males are affected more often than females.